 Report results below the LoQ as < 2.50 pg/mL (ng/L).

 Actual results will vary depending on the study design and on the samples used.
-Results obtained at individual laboratories may vary from the data provided.
+Assay results obtained at individual laboratories may vary from the data presented.

 High-Sensitivity Determination